• Skip to primary navigation

 So the next time I made it with olive oil and I thought it tasted heaps better, and Jaye agreed.

-In fact this one was so delicious that we’ve made it a few times since.
+In fact this one was so delicious that we’ve made it a lot since then.

 And I used it in a lasagna dish that came out beautifully.

-This creamy dreamy white sauce is like a blank canvas that you can add any flavorings to that you choose, like garlic or herbs or whatever you desire!
+It’s a creamy dreamy white sauce that is like a blank canvas.
+You can add any flavorings to it that you choose, like garlic or herbs or whatever you desire!

 The basic recipe is just 3 ingredients, and after that it’s up to you how you flavor it.